 Rooms are assigned to new first-year and transfer students by the Office of Residence Life.
-In the spring, returning students participate in a housing selection process, whereby students must sign a housing contract and pay the required housing deposit to secure their spot in a housing lottery system.
+In the spring, returning students participate in a housing selection process, whereby students must sign a housing contract to secure their spot in a housing lottery system.
 Medical accommodations and special housing situations are assigned separately.

 Resident students may keep cars on campus by obtaining a parking permit through the Office of Student Accounts in Mercy Center.